Print

 Instructions

-1. Pat pork shoulder with a paper towel to absorb liquid.
+1. Pat the pork shoulder with a paper towel to absorb liquid.
 Set aside.

 3. While the skillet is heating, prepare the pork rub.
 In a small bowl, combine the garlic powder, onion powder, rosemary, paprika, thyme, salt, and pepper.
 Mix well, then rub all over the pork.

-5. Meanwhile, place the onion in the bottom of the slow cooker.
-When the pork is seared on all sides, place it over top of the onion in the slow cooker.
+6. Meanwhile, place the onion in the bottom of the slow cooker.
+When the pork is seared on all sides, place it over top of the onion in the slow cooker

-7. Top the pork with the potatoes and carrots.
-Sprinkle the potatoes and carrots with salt and pepper then add the fresh herb bundle.
+10. Top the pork with the potatoes and carrots.
+Sprinkle the potatoes and carrots with salt and pepper, then add the fresh herb bundle.

-8. Cover the slow cooker and cook on low for 6-8 hours.
-You’ll know it’s done with the pork falls apart easily and the vegetables are fork tender.
+11. Cover the slow cooker and cook on low for 8-10 hours.
+You’ll know it’s done when the pork falls apart easily and the vegetables are fork-tender.

 1. To make the gravy, transfer about 1 ½ cups of the liquid from the slow cooker to a small saucepan.